-Dan was appointed Executive Chairman of SiS Plc in October 2023, having successfully led the turnaround of Accrol Papers Plc, where he also remains as Executive Chairman.
+Dan was appointed Executive Chairman of SiS Plc in October 2023, having successfully led the turnaround of Accrol Papers Plc.

 His other current directorships include SolasCure, a venture technology development business focused on wound care management, Ulnsure Limited, a fast-growth first-mover brand in the digital distribution of General Insurance, and Manchester & London Investment Trust Plc, a winner of CityWire's Investment Trust of the Year Award.